 - Gated categories:

-Only Professional Sellers can apply to be allowed to list and sell in 10 or so categories of products that are currently gated on Amazon.
-These categories include Clothing, Shoes, Jewelry/Watches, Beauty, Collectibles, Automotive, and Video.
+Only Professional Sellers can apply to be allowed to list and sell in the dozen or so categories of products that are currently gated on Amazon.
+These categories include Automotive & Powersports, Collectible Books, Collectible Coins, Entertainment Collectibles, Fine Art, Gift Cards, Jewelry, Music & DVD, Major Appliances, Sports Collectibles, Streaming Media Players, Video, DVD, & Blu-ray, and Watches.

-While the registration process is fairly straight forward and can be completed in under an hour, there are a number of pieces of information you want to have in advance in order to streamline the process.
+While the registration process is fairly straightforward and can be completed in under an hour, there are a number of pieces of information you want to have in advance in order to streamline the process.
 While the rules for signing up on Amazon differ from country to country, let’s focus on what it will take to get registered on Amazon.com, the US marketplace.
-While you CAN stop the registration process partway through and come back to it later, it’s MUCH easier to pull together the following FIVE pieces of information BEFORE you start the registration process:
+While you can stop the registration process partway through and return to it later, it’s much easier to collect the following five pieces of information before you start the registration process:

 Once you’ve provided all of this information, you’re a registered seller on Amazon.
 Almost immediately, Amazon will encourage you to get started with listing your products, for once you list even a single product, you become a “Launched” seller, rather than just a “Registered, Not Launched” Seller.
 If you remain a “Registered, Not Launched” seller, Amazon will email you several times encouraging you to list products.
 While Amazon enjoys the $39.99 monthly fee it gets from you, Amazon is likely to make much more money from you on referral fees once you start selling products.

-Now before you start actually listing products, there are some rather important administrative issues that are often overlooked by new sellers.
+Now before you start actually listing products on Amazon, there are some important administrative issues that are often overlooked by new sellers.
 These include:

-- Selling in gated categories (or what Amazon calls “Categories and Products Requiring Approval”): As we mentioned earlier, some ten plus categories on Amazon are gated, meaning you need to get special permission to list/sell items in those categories.
-If you have products in those categories to sell, you should start the un-gating request process immediately after getting registered, so you can take advantage of the “first 30-days free” program that is typically available on all new Professional Seller accounts.
+Amazon also calls these “Categories and Products Requiring Approval.”
+As we mentioned earlier, some dozen categories on Amazon are gated, meaning you need to get special permission to list/sell items in those categories.
+If you have products in those categories to sell, you should start the ungating request process immediately after getting registered, so you can take advantage of the “first 30-days free” program that is typically available on all new Professional Seller accounts.
 So if your request to sell in a gated category is turned down, you should still have enough time to decide whether to cancel your Professional Seller account before you are charged a monthly fee after the first 30 days has passed.
 If the majority of the products you plan to sell are in gated categories you don’t get permission to access, it may not make a lot of sense to continue efforts to be an Amazon seller.

-Once you are registered, you can click into your home page in http://sellercentral.amazon.com, Amazon’s portal for sellers.
-As a new seller, there are a number of settings to lock down – most that we recommend you do right up front as a newly registered seller.
-In the top right corner of the Seller Central home page, click on “Settings”, which will generate a drop-down list of options to discuss.
+Once you are registered, you can access your seller account at https://sellercentral.amazon.com, Amazon’s portal for sellers.
+As a new seller, there are a number of settings to lock down—most that we recommend you do right up front as a newly registered seller.
+In the top right corner of the Seller Central home page, click on “Settings,” which will generate a drop-down list of options to discuss:

 In this section, please verify that all of your contact information is correct.
 You can edit information by clicking on the right-hand side “Edit” button.